can I feed my angelfish vegetables?

 If you feed veggies too often, your fish will fill up on these high-carb foods and miss out on the protein and amino acids they need.
 According to the MSD Veterinary Manual, too many carbs can lead to fatty liver disease.

 That’s why you shouldn’t give your angelfish vegetables every day.
 Instead, restrict them to a tasty treat a couple of times a week, being careful not to overfeed.
-As a rule of thumb, feed your angelfish enough vegetables that they could eat in two minutes or less.
+As a rule of thumb, feed your angelfish enough vegetables that they can eat in two minutes or less.

 How To Feed Vegetables To Angelfish